BrayanMBeltre/hono-prisma-api/README.md

-# Minio service
+# HONO and Prisma api

-This is a Node.js project using Hono to manage my minio .
+This is a Bunjs project using Hono to manage users with prisma.

 ## Installation